ddev/ddev/docs/content/users/extend/custom-commands.md

 `Flags` should explain any available flags, including their shorthand when relevant, for the help message.
 It has to be encoded according the following definition:

+If no flags are specified, the command will have its flags parsing disabled.
+Things like `--help` and `--version` will not work unless the command supports them.

+You can still do `ddev help <command>` to see the command's provided usage help.

 Usage: `## Flags: <json-definition>`

 This is the minimal usage of a flags definition: